-I am currently a lecturer in software engineering at Deakin University, Australia.
+I am currently a senior lecturer in software engineering at Deakin University, Australia.
 My research interests are in pervasive computing (IoT/cyber-physical systems) and software engineering.
 My teaching has typically been related to cloud & mobile applications, IoT and software engineering (so far!).

 Potential research projects

 I am particularly interested in supervising the following PhD projects: